Oil & Gas in

 Paraguay

-Paraguay does not drive the upstream story, but it matters through river logistics, fuels trade, industrial energy use and wider regional transport corridors that influence market access and supply chains.
+Paraguay does not drive the upstream story, but it matters through river logistics, fuels trade, industrial energy use and regional transport corridors that influence market access and supply chains.

 Uruguay